 Occupations and Workforce

-Bowling Green is a decidedly white-collar town, with fully 86.06% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bowling Green is a town of service providers, sales and office workers and professionals.
-There are especially a lot of people living in Bowling Green who work in sales jobs (18.75%), food service (10.34%) and office and administrative support (10.10%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bowling Green is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Bowling Green is a town of sales and office workers, service providers and professionals.
+There are especially a lot of people living in Bowling Green who work in sales jobs (16.91%), office and administrative support (13.48%) and management occupations (8.82%).

 Setting & Lifestyle